FortiWeb high availability (HA)

 Although session synchronization in active-active HA guarantees a seamless takeover, it brings extra CPU and bandwidth consumption as well.
 The session synchronization is disabled by default, and you can enable it through the CLI command

 High volume active-active HA

 A high volume active-active HA group can be created in Reverse Proxy operation mode and supports up to eight FortiWebs.
-One of the member appliances will be selected as the master appliance, while the others are slaves (see How HA chooses the active appliance).
+One of the member appliances will be selected as the primary appliance, while the others are secondary appliances (see How HA chooses the active appliance).

 In high volume active-active mode, one or more unique virtual IPs are attached to each member.
 The traffic destined to the virtual IPs is directed to the corresponding member.
 Once this member is down, its backup appliance can take over the traffic to the virtual IPs.

-Unlike the standard active-active HA mode where the master acts as a traffic distributor, the members in high volume active-active mode don't reply on the master to distribute traffic, instead, they can directly receive traffic from the clients and process the traffic independently.
+Unlike the standard active-active HA mode where the primary acts as a traffic distributor, the members in high volume active-active mode don't reply on the primary to distribute traffic, instead, they can directly receive traffic from the clients and process the traffic independently.
 It significantly increases the traffic throughput of the HA group.

 This is an example of a high volume active-active HA group: